Navid200/xDrip/docs/Nightscout/FreeDNS_Min_Login.md

 #### **FreeDNS has gone dormant**
 This is what the [status page](./Status.md) will show if your FreeDNS account has gone dormant.
 ![](./images/HostnameProblem.png)
+But, please note that this is also what you will see when you just install Nightscout for the first time before completing phase 2.
+This page should only be followed if you have had a fully functional Nightscout and now, it has deactivated.

 [Log into your FreeDNS account](./FreeDNS_Login.md).
 You will see this:
 ![](./images/DormantFreeDNS.png)